StopSandal/EventSeller/README.md

 1. Create a database for your data on your server.
 2. Update the connection string in `appsettings.json` to point to your database.
 3. Finally, use Entity Framework tools to update your database schema.
+Ensure that your project is configured to work with Entity Framework, specifically targeting the [EventSeller.DataLayer] project.